 The problems with power harvesting are due mainly to the highly reactive nature of piezoelectric shunt damping circuits.
 In the frequency range of interest, the impedance of a typical shunt circuit results in a net power flow that is 90-99 % reactive.
-Thus, to harvest power, the device must efficiently recycle reactive power and absorb only the minute amount of real power that would normally be dissipated by the resistance.
-In practice, loses due to switching, imperfect boost inductors, and other parasitic effects make such ideal operation impossible.
+Thus, to harvest power, the device must efficiently recycle reactive power and absorb only the minute amount of real power normally dissipated by the resistance.
+In practice, losses due to switching, imperfect boost inductors, and other parasitic effects prevent such ideal operation.

-4.1 Experimental Setup
+4.1.
+Experimental Setup